A Java Program Generating Barycentric Observer Velocities from JPL Ephemerides: Software

 The options are \begin{itemize} \item \texttt{-E} followed by a 3-digit number indicates the version of the JPL ephemeris to be used.
 If the option is missing a default is derived by searching for the environment variable \texttt{PLEPHEM}.
 If this is the name (or full path name) of an existing and readable file on the computer, and if the file part starts with \texttt{header.}, the default number is taken from the next three digits.
 If the lookup fails, a default of 432 is assumed. \item \texttt{-D} provides the time stamp of the first time.
 If the argument \textit{juliandate} contains the letter \texttt{T}, it must specify a UTC time stamp in the ISO 8601 format without time zone designator, \textit{YYYY}-\textit{MM}-\textit{DD}\texttt{T}\textit{HH}\texttt{:}\textit{mm}\texttt{:}\textit{ss[.ss]}.
 Note that the \texttt{T}, the two dashes and two colons, and the specification of the year by 4 digits and of the month, day, hours and minutes as 2 digits are mandatory in that format.

-Otherwise, if the argument is a simple number, the argument is interpreted as a Julian Date of the Terrestrial Time (TT) if larger than 2400000, or a Modified Julian Date of TT if smaller than 2400000. \item \texttt{-C} The argument of this option indicates the search directory for the ephemerides files, the optional bulletins B, and the optional \texttt{OpsCodes.html}.
+Otherwise, if the argument is a simple number, the argument is interpreted as a Julian Date of the Terrestrial Time (TT) if larger than 2400000, or a Modified Julian Date of TT if smaller than 2400000.

+If the option \texttt{-D} is not used, the time when the program is called is assumed.

+\item \texttt{-C} The argument of this option indicates the search directory for the ephemerides files, the optional bulletins B, and the optional \texttt{OpsCodes.html}.
 If the option is used, all of these files must be in the same directory---with the aid of (symbolic) links if needed.
 The argument must point to a single directory.
 This specification may be a relative path name; the option \texttt{-C ..} for example tells the program to look into the parent of the current directory of the caller.

 If the option is missing a default for the ephemerides directory is derived by searching for the environment variable \texttt{PLEPHEM}.
 If this is the name (or full path name) of an existing and readable file or directory on the computer, the default string is taken from the directory portion.
 If the option \texttt{-C} is not used and this lookup via \texttt{PLEPHEM} fails, the default is the current directory of the caller.